jihopark/eposition/index.md

 ## How will ePosition affect the Internet of Things?

 Read more about ePosition on this post, **[What is Your Name In IoT?](/about)**

+## Who owns ePosition?

+Currently, ePosition Co. is the IP holder of ePosition.

+Please contact us for IP inquiries.